EuroPython/website/data/pages-content/sponsor/information.md

 <details>
   <summary><h4>Booth Build and Teardown</h4></summary>

 - Build Time: Tuesday 18 July.
-We hope to allow entrance after build on Tuesday.
-But if the build is delayed, sponsors are welcome to come in on Wednesday at 08:00.
+We expect the booth builders will finish the build by 17:00.
+Sponsors are welcome to come in to set up your booths, ideally between 17:00–18:00.
+If you need more time, we can try to accommodate.
+If you cannot come to the venue to set up on Tuesday, you are welcome to do so on Wednesday at 08:00.
+Please note that during the live event, schedule can change often fairly quickly - if anything changes, we will keep you updated in the sponsor-lounge channel on our Discord conference community.
 - Teardown Time: Friday 16:00; nobody allowed after the teardown starts.

 </details>